 Our great quality of life and low living costs are definitely a plus.

 Q: Are many people applying for this visa and what is the success rate from your perspective?

-A: From our experience and from what we hear from the rest of the market players and partners, if you meet all of the requirements (and we keep track of the changes in procedure rules of SEF – Serviço de Estrangeiros e Fronteiras) the approval is almost guaranteed.
+A: From our experience, and from what we hear from the rest of the market players and partners, if you meet all of the requirements for the Portugal Citizenship and Residency program (and we keep track of the changes in procedure rules of SEF – Serviço de Estrangeiros e Fronteiras) the approval is almost guaranteed.

 We are proud to say we have a 100% approval rate.

 Q: In your opinion, how does it compare, favourably or not, to other Residency By Investment (RBI) options?